 Students being with an overall introduction to theory, laboratory and field techniques, and current research in each subfield.
 Then, students split into subgroups, depending on their area of interest.
 The Dendroarchaeology students will take a multi-day trip to Northern Arizona, while dendroclimatology and dendroecology students will visit the Chiricahua Mountains of southern Arizona for data collection(see below).
 Emphasis is placed on hands-on practical skills and project development in combination with background and theory.

 Courses are designed for graduate students as well as faculty, postdoctoral researchers, and working professionals with suitable backgrounds.
 Upper-division undergradutate students are also welcome to join the courses.
 Undergraduates in the dendroecology course should have suitable background in ecology, and undergraduates in the dendroclimatology course should have basic background in statistics.

 Contact the relevant course instructor listed below for more information about course content and prerequisites:

 The cost for the three-week course, which includes the field trip:

 - $1,300 for a non-credit workshop.

 - $1,522 for students registered through the UA graduate college.

 Courses may be taken for graduate or undergraduate credit (3 credits) from the University of Arizona.
 In this case, students apply and register as a non-degree seeking graduate or undergraduate student at the University of Arizona.
 The course numbers are:

 - GEOS 497k/597k Dendroecology

-Reasonable accomodations are available in the University area.
-For further information on registration, housing and any other questions, please contact the Summer School Coordinator email@example.com
+Reasonable accommodations are available in the University area.
+For further information on registration, housing and any other questions, please contact Erica Bigio at email@example.com

 We look forward to seeing you this summer!